Multiplicative structures on cones and duality: DG conventions

-It often comes as a surprise that signs in differential graded (dg) linear algebra miraculously fit together using the Koszul sign rule.
-We give in this section our point of view on this matter.
-We deduce all sign conventions from the single rule for the differential on a tensor product, and discuss a useful pictorial representation.
-As an application, we define an $A_2^+$-structure on a chain complex $\cA$ and show how it induces an $A_2$-triple $(\cA^\vee,c,\cA)$ as in Example~\ref{example:duality}.
+In this section we discuss the Koszul sign rule, we deduce the differential graded (dg) sign conventions from the single rule for the differential on a tensor product, and discuss a useful pictorial representation.

 Let $R$ be a commutative ring.
 The notions of left $R$-module, right $R$-module and symmetric $R$-bimodule coincide, so that we use the simplified terminology ``$R$-module".
 We denote generically the differential of a dg $R$-module by $\p$, and will further specify the notation only if necessary.
 We work in homological grading convention: the differential $\p$ has degree $-1$.
 The degree of elements or maps is denoted $|\cdot|$.